TRudolphi/MegaTinyProgrammer_LowMemoryLib/UpdiProgrammerSwitcher.md

 The circuit is waiting for the first break character from the PC.
 This is the trigger to<br>
 give a 12Volt pulse of about 200us. after this pulse a break character is generated and send<br>
 to the target.
-The rest of the protocol is driven by the python scripts from Arduino.
+The rest of the protocol is driven by the python scripts from Arduino.<br>
+By sending a 12Volt pulse, the pin PA0 is forced to the UPDI mode, even it is programmed for reset<br>
+or IO-function.

 ### Bootloader programming
 When no jumpers are placed (the led is blinking three times per 2 seconds), the target is not flashed via UPDI,<br>